chunvv/news-crawler/README.md

 ### Compile by maven
 Execute: `mvn clean install`
 ### Compile and run using scripts
-To set up all necessary environment and build jar file, move to shell folder and run the following shell script:
+To _set up all necessary environment and build jar file_, run the following shell script in project folder:

 `./shell/release`

-To run the program, execute the following command :
+To _run the program_, execute the following command:

 `cd /data/shell/shadow/execute && ./diamond_exe.sh`